We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 6. Paper Leaves

 If real leaves aren’t your favorite thing, consider making some leaves out of colored paper.
-If you have children, have them help you cut out and decorate leaves.
+Your kids can help you cut out and decorate leaves.
 You can then fashion these paper leaves into a garland to hang up or even a makeshift table runner.
 It’s a charming and cute decoration that can be saved for years or recycled after you’re finished with it.

 8. Recycled Placemats

-If you don’t have place settings for all the guests you’re expecting this Thanksgiving, consider this year the perfect opportunity to create your own sustainably.
+If you don’t have place settings for all the guests you’re expecting this Thanksgiving, consider this year the perfect opportunity to create your own sustainable set.
+To make them, you can try the following ideas:

 Finding the Right Thanksgiving Decor for You